shelbycopelandjr/osTicket-prereqs/README.md

 <a href="https://imgur.com/n7He8ft"><img src="https://i.imgur.com/n7He8ft.png" title="source: imgur.com" /></a>
 </p>
 <p>
-In the MySQL Instance Configuration Wizard, we select the Standard Configuration and proceed as normal.
+In the MySQL Instance Configuration Wizard, we select the Standard Configuration.
+Check Modify Security Settings.
+Take note of what you use as the password.
+We'll need that later.
 </p>
 <br />